z4lem/CherryScreen/README.md

 #### Reminder

-It has not been fully tested yet :)
+Has been just lightly tested :)

 #### Description